omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 covers all 50 states.

 The problem is, it takes a lot of time to calculate every possible subset of stations.
-It takes `o(2^n)` time, because there are 2^n stations.
-It's possible to do if you have a small set of 5 to 10 stations.But with all the examples here think about what will happen if you have a lot of items.
+It takes `O(2^n)` time, because there are 2^n stations.
+It's possible to do if you have a small set of 5 to 10 stations.
+But with all the examples here think about what will happen if you have a lot of items.
 It takes much longer if you have more stations.